 Figure 17.
-Cross-sections through the well locations showing the N/G of the model and the seismic data (black shaded wiggles) and the well locations (thick red lines).
+Cross sections through the well locations showing the N/G of the model and the seismic data (black shaded wiggles) and the well locations (thick red lines).
 Shown (a) before the inversion, and (b) after the inversion.
 The synthetic of the model is shown as the thin red wiggles.

-Figure 18. (a) A section of the seismic grid near Stybarrow-1. (b) The same section of reservoir simulation grid.
-Each fault block is a different color.
+Figure 18. (a) a section of the seismic grid near the Stybarrow-1 well location. (b) the same section of reservoir simulation grid.
+Each fault block is colored a different color.